dabrady/site/src/pages/posts/syndicate-why-make-it.md

 canonical_url:
 date: 2020-02-17T17:25+00:00
 published: false
+series: The making of 'syndicate'
 tags:
-title: "[wip] syndicate: Why I made it"
+title: "[wip] syndicate: Why I Made It"
 ---

+I made this for people who write words they share with others:

+{% github dabrady/syndicate no-readme %}

+It distributes copies of the content you create to various publishing sites automatically.

+It took me a week of focused evenings and a weekend of dedicated hacking to polish it to my liking; and another week to write about it.
+This is why.

 # Why?